Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 Non-Standardized Field Sobriety Tests: What You Need to Know

 In California, suspected DUI drivers are often subjected to Non-Standardized Field Sobriety Tests (FSTs) during the DUI investigation.
-Unlike standardized tests, these tests are not recognized by the National Highway Traffic Safety Administration (NHTSA) as reliable indicators of intoxication, making them easier to challenge in court.
+Unlike standardized DUI Field Sobriety Tests, these tests are not recognized by the National Highway Traffic Safety Administration (NHTSA) as reliable indicators of intoxication, making them easier to challenge in court.
 These tests include the Rhomberg Balance Test, Finger-to-Nose Test, Hand Pat Test, and others.
 While police claim these tests assess both physical and mental impairment, they are often unreliable and can be influenced by factors unrelated to alcohol - primarily how the driver is instructed to perform them and how they are evaluated.

 Common Non-Standardized Tests